Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 VHR mammograms can be taken within routine screening clinics.

-Send a standard VHR timed invitation letter (LT010) 4 weeks before the appointment date.
-Do not include any NHS BSP leaflets with invitations as they are referenced within the invitation letter.
+A standard VHR timed invitation letter (LT010) should be sent 4 weeks before the appointment date, not including any NHS BSP leaflets with invitations as they are referenced within the invitation letter.
 The woman should have already received the leaflets with her introduction to VHR screening letter (LT009).

 If a woman does not attend her appointment, she should be sent a second timed invitation letter (LT013) within 4 weeks of her VHR initial invitation.

-Use the 2 non-attended mammography appointments letter template (LT014) to send to the woman and to her GPP if she still does not attend.
+If the woman still does not attend, a 2nd non-attended mammography appointments letter template (LT014) is sent to the woman and to her GPP.
 The NBSS episode should be closed as non-attender (NA) no later than 8 weeks after the initial invitation letter was sent.

-Women who attend their VHR screening appointment must be handled as per routine screening episodes.
+Women on a mammography only VHR protocol who attend their VHR screening appointment must be handled as per routine screening episodes.

-Breast screening programme standards apply to VHR women when issuing results, as does the recall to assessment (RC) timed appointment letter (LT020).
+Breast screening programme standards apply to VHR women when issuing results, including the time to first offered assessment appointment (recall to assessment (RC) timed appointment letter (LT020)).

 6.2 MRI only

-Send an MRI initial communication letter (LT011) 2 months before a woman’s NTDD.
-This will allow enough time for the woman to get in touch and arrange her VHR screening appointment.
+Services must create the VHR H episode on NBSS 2 months before a woman’s NTDD in order to send an MRI initial communication letter (LT011) This will allow enough time for the woman to get in touch and arrange her VHR screening appointment.

-Do not include NHS BSP leaflets as links to the online versions are in the invitation letter and the woman should have already had copies with her introduction to VHR screening letter (LT009).
+NHS BSP leaflets should not be included as links to the online versions are in the invitation letter and the woman should have already had copies with her introduction to VHR screening letter (LT009).

-Women who have been referred due to having had radiotherapy to breast tissue must be sent a copy of the BARD leaflet with each invitation.
+Women who have been referred due to having had radiotherapy to breast tissue must be sent a copy of the BARD leaflet with the PROTO1 letter on registration.
+This is sent to the service from BARD directly with the referral or is available online

-Add the date the initial communication letter was sent as part of the woman’s NBSS episode.
-A second communication must be sent within 4 weeks if the woman does not respond to the first communication.
-Add the date in the notes free text box within NBSS.
-Do not amend the first initial communication date.
+On NBSS, the date the initial communication letter (LT011) was sent should be entered within the SCR MRI record.
+A second initial communication letter (LT011) must be sent at 4 weeks if the woman does not respond to the first communication.
+Services should also try to contact the woman by telephone after sending the second initial communication letter.
+The date can be added in the notes free-text box within NBSS, next to the initial communication field without amending the first initial communication date.

 The episode should be closed using NA episode closure code if the woman is a non-responder.
 This should be no later than 8 weeks after the first initial communication letter was sent.
-This will reset the NTDD to 12 months in advance.
-Use the MRI did not respond (DNR) letter template (LT015) to send to the woman and to her GPP.
+Closure of the VHR episode will reset the NTDD to 12 months in advance.
+The MRI did not respond (DNR) letter template (LT015) is used to send to the woman and to her GPP.

-The episode must be closed as OT if a woman responds to the initial communication letter, but declines the appointment.
-This will reset the NTDD to 12 months in advance.
+The episode must be closed as OT if a woman responds to the initial communication letter but declines the appointment.
+Closure of the VHR episode will reset the NTDD to 12 months in advance.

 When the woman responds to the initial communication letter and requests her screening, the service should follow their internal processes for arranging an MRI appointment.
 This appointment must be made in accordance with her NTDD.
 The MRI appointment must be made between days 6 and 16 of the woman’s menstrual cycle.

-Once agreed, the MRI appointment date must be recorded on NBSS.
 The completed MRI screening request form within NBSS (SIF1) should be downloaded and forwarded to the MRI department.
 Part A of the SIF1 is completed within the BSO when the MRI is requested.
-Part B should be completed by the MRI radiographer at the time of the procedure.
+Once agreed, the MRI booked appointment date must be recorded on NBSS in the SCR MRI record, appointment history field.
+Part B of the SIF1 form should be completed by the MRI radiographer at the time of the procedure.

 Once completed by the MRI unit the SIF1 form should be returned to the BSO.
-The details must be entered onto the MRI record in NBSS.
+The details must be entered onto the SCR MRI record appointment history on NBSS.
 The BSO must have a local process to identify whether there are any subsequent changes to the MRI appointment and ultimately whether the woman has attended or not.

-Contact and re-book women that do not attend their initial MRI appointment.
-Use the first timed MRI did not attend (DNA) letter template (LT012).
+Women who do not attend their initial MRI appointment should be contacted to re-book using the first timed MRI did not attend (DNA) letter template (LT012).
+All rebooking of MRI appointments must be added to the SCR MRI appointment history record.

-If the woman still does not attend, then the 2 non-attended appointments letter (LT014) must be sent to the woman and to her GPP.
+If the woman still does not attend, then the VHR 2x DNA letter (LT014) must be sent to the woman and to her GPP.

-The NBSS episode should be closed as a NA and should be closed no later than 8 weeks after the first initial invitation letter was sent.
+The NBSS episode should be closed no later than 8 weeks after the first initial invitation letter was sent using reason episode closed ‘NA’.

 6.3 MRI plus mammography